eflaherty/Projects/LC/diet/Foods_for_Me.md

 # Foods reintroduced

+- All natural sausage (breakfast tacos with eggs and almond flour tortilla)
 - Peanut butter
 - Chicken tamale with red sauce (little stomach burn but ate early enough in the day that it worked)
 - GF mint Oreos (80/20 if I can hack it)